modrobotics/node-cypress-dfu/README.md

 ```

 # Flashing Flow
 Flow captured from debugging the CySmart app.
-See `output.log` for the full dump.
 ```
 Check Sum type comes from CYACD HEADER.
 Either Summation or CRC16